GVeras/Boggle-Solver/README.md

 | 8+  | 11 |

 It's worth noting that Qu replaces Q in this game, and Qu is in one character slot and is worth two characters.

+## How to use the program

+Python 3.6+ is required to use the program.

+Current Progress:

+- [x] Successfully Search through a 3x3 and 4x4 board.
+- [ ] Successfully Search through a 3x3 board.
+- [ ] Open a pull request